 Where to Stay in Capitol Reef

-The 71-site Fruita Campground is the only developed campground in the park.
+The 71-site Fruita Campground is the only developed campground in the park., but there are plenty of other camping options nearby.
 For more information on backcountry camping in Capitol Reef, check out the NPS website.

 If you are interested in lodging options other than camping, there are numerous small hotels and motels in the town of Torrey, UT, just 10 minutes from Capitol Reef.